 For up-to-date information on ‘green’ and ‘orange’ list countries please refer to:

 France is moving towards a gradual re-opening of the country in mid-May with its ditribution of Pfizer/BioNTech, AstraZeneca, Johnson & Johnson and Moderna vaccines.

-The majority of BSB's programmes, including exams, have been delivered remotely in accordance with government mandates.
-In selected cases, we have been able to welcome students to campus for face-to-face teaching, such as:
+The majority of BSB's programmes, including exams, have been delivered remotely in accordance with government mandates over the past two years.
+As of 8 February 2021, we have seen the return of face-to-face classes across all programmes and faculties.

-BSB's Dijon campus is currently open and following government safety measures.
+BSB's Dijon campus is currently open and adhering to the latest government safety guidelines.

-Hand sanitiser stations are at all entrances and all main areas of the campus to make sure you can clean your hands frequently.
+Hand sanitiser stations are positioned at all entrances and all main areas of the campus to ensure that students can clean their hands frequently and effectively.

-In all order to ensure the continuation of all teaching activities and enable students to remain digitally and socially connected, Burgundy School of Business maintains all of its Student Support Services and have adapted them for remote delivery, with increased focus on personal guidance, counselling, psychological support services, academic assistance, and online social activities.
+In order to ensure the continuation of all teaching activities and to enable students to remain digitally and socially connected, Burgundy School of Business continues to provide Student Support Services and have adapted them for remote delivery, with an increased focus on personal guidance, counselling, psychological support services, academic assistance, and online social activities.

-We recommend international students refer to the national measures the French government has taken to prevent the spread of Covid-19.
+International students should refer to and adhere to all measures implemented by the French government to prevent the spread of Covid-19.